-To Deploy the Sample Application by Using the Administration Console
+To Deploy the Sample Application by Using the Administration Console http://localhost:4848

 The sample application must be available before you start this task.
-To download the sample, see To

-Obtain the Sample Application.
-At least one GlassFish Server domain must be started before you deploy the sample application.
+To download the sample, see To Obtain the Sample Application.
+At least one Eclipse GlassFish domain must be started before you deploy the sample application.